TikTok Tips & Strategies

 Step 4: Polish, Re-Add Effects, and Save Your New-and-Improved Draft

 You’ve successfully combined your old footage with your new footage!
-You’re now back in the familiar TikTok editor, but with a new project that contains everything.
-Your last step is to add back any final touches.
+You’re now back in the familiar TikTok editor, but with a new project containing everything.
+Your last step is to add any final touches.

-Important Note: When you save a video from TikTok to your device, elements like interactive stickers, polls, and some text layer effects that are added on the post screen won't be saved in the video file.
-You’ll need to add those back in now.
+Important Note: When you save a video from TikTok to your device, elements like interactive stickers, polls, and some text layer effects added on the post screen won't be saved in the video file.
+You’ll need to add those back now.

 • Re-add any native TikTok elements.
 Do you need to sync your video to a trending sound?
 Now’s the time to add it.
 Want to add animated text captions or new GIFs?
 Do it here.